ChillarAnand/avilpage.com/2024/02/historical-option-chain-india.md

 ### Conclusion

 Browsing the archived data of a single url is a bit difficult.
 Wayback machine provides a better interface to browse the archived data.
 I have raised an issue[^issue] regarding the same in the ArchiveBox repository.
-Once the UI issue is resolved, this will serve as a best tool to browse the historical option chain data.
+Once the UI issue is resolved, this will serve as the best tool to browse the historical option chain data.

 [^archivebox]: [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox)